Barrow and Furness (UK Parliament constituency): Constituency profile

+Election history

-The seat of was established by the Redistribution of Seats Act 1885 and covers the southwest part of Cumbria.
+The seat was established by the Redistribution of Seats Act 1885 and covers the southwest part of Cumbria.
+It was predominantly a Conservative seat in its early history, though from 1945, it became an increasingly safe seat for Labour for nearly four decades.
 The largest town in the constituency, Barrow-in-Furness, grew on the back of the shipbuilding industry and is now the site of the BAE Systems nuclear submarine and shipbuilding operation.
-This reliance on the industry aligns many of its columnists and in its community with strong nuclear deterrents, from which Labour has recoiled since its involvement in the Iraq War that removed dictator Saddam Hussain.
-Labour Cabinet member Albert Booth represented Barrow from 1966 for many years but was defeated in 1983, in the aftermath of the Falklands War, by a Manchester lawyer, Cecil Franks of the Conservative Party, who retained the seat until 1992.
+This reliance on the industry aligns many of its journalists and in its community with strong nuclear deterrents, from which Labour has recoiled since its involvement in the Iraq War that removed dictator Saddam Hussain.
+Labour Cabinet member Albert Booth represented Barrow for many years from 1966, but was defeated in 1983, in the aftermath of the Falklands War, by a Manchester lawyer, Cecil Franks of the Conservative Party, who retained the seat until 1992.
 Local media attributed this to widespread fears of job losses because the Labour Party was then signed up to doing away with all its nuclear capabilities including the submarines.
+Other industries in the constituency currently include engineering and chemicals, and more than a quarter of all jobs are in manufacturing.

 As Labour revised its policies by favouring the retention of Britain's nuclear capability, and following massive job losses in the town's shipbuilding industry, Labour's fortunes revived in Barrow.
 John Hutton took the seat back for Labour in 1992 and retained it until the 2010 general election, when he was replaced by John Woodcock, also of Labour.
 In 2001, Hutton had the support of more than half of all those who voted.
-Other industries in the constituency currently include engineering and chemicals, and more than a quarter of all jobs are in manufacturing.
 The 2015 result gave the seat the 10th-smallest majority of Labour's 232 seats by percentage of majority.
 In 2017, Woodcock's majority was reduced from 795 votes to 209 votes, the 16th smallest majority in the country.

-Conservative, Simon Fell, took the seat in 2019 with a slightly greater margin than John Woodcock had when he first won the seat for Labour in 2010.
+Following Woodcock's resignation from the Labour party in 2018, he stood down as an MP for the 2019 general election when the seat was gained by Conservative Simon Fell, who had contested the seat unsuccessfully in 2015 and 2017.
+He won with a slightly greater margin than Woodcock had when he first won the seat for Labour in 2010.
+The seat was retaken by Labour's Michelle Scrogham at the 2024 election with a majority of 12.6% - the same as Fell's majority in 2019.

 Boundaries

-This constituency contains the southern half of the Furness peninsula, South Cumbria in the north-west of England.